meladroit/svdt/README.md

 * Press START to exit back to the homebrew launcher.

 ### Known issues
 * Some games don't let svdt start up, leaving it hanging on an incoherent screen.
-This is also an issue with profi200's save_manager (and perhaps could be correlated with regionFOUR incompatibility?), but save_manager is designed simply enough that it will still work if you press the right buttons.
-This needs to be entered into consideration for svdt as well.
+This is also an issue with profi200's save_manager (and perhaps could be correlated with regionFOUR incompatibility?), but save_manager is designed simply enough that it will still work if you press the right buttons. svdt doesn't have this luxury, but will automatically back up saves, and will also automatically inject saves if the right shoulder button is held down at startup (see above for instructions).
 * The homebrew launcher may hang while trying to start svdt, on a blue or white or otherwise abstract screen.
 I swear it's not my fault.
 * The homebrew launcher doesn't always show the target app selection screen. svdt has no mechanism in place at the moment to check whether there is a target app, but this should be fairly straightforward to implement (check for target app name?).
 If svdt starts without a target, then the output is garbled slightly at first, but it functions for the most part as a SD data browser.
 There are better SD card browsers, so using svdt in this way is not recommended.
 * svdt does not handle running out of space gracefully. *This is because if the save data does run out of space, then trying to continue writing to save data (even after reinitialising FS handles and archives) may corrupt it.* For now, if svdt detects any problem at all with manipulating files, it just throws a fatal error and asks you to quit out.
 There may not really be a better option.